-- Charitable, religious, missionary, educational, and philanthropic nonstock corporations.
+- Charitable, religious, missionary, educational, and philanthropic non-stock corporations.
 (1512(a)(2)) - Retirement systems or pension funds engaged solely in an annuity business.
 (1512(a)(3)) - Nonprofit medical expense indemnity or hospital service corporations.
 (1512(a)(4)) - Incorporated or unincorporated fraternal benefit societies.
 (1512(a)(5)) - Corporations for the insurance of domestic animals on a cooperative plan.
 (1512(a)(6)) - A town or county cooperative insurance corporation exempt from tax under Section 187 of the Tax Law as it existed prior to 1974.
-(1512(a)(7))

-- Not-for-profit voluntary employees' beneficiary associations exempted from Federal income tax the members of which are employees (or beneficiaries or dependent of employees) of a single employer.
-(1512(a)(8)) - Any nonprofit property/casualty insurance company organized pursuant to Section 6703 of the Insurance Law.
-(1512(a)(9)) - Entities conducting insurance business as a member of the New York Insurance Exchange.
-(1512 (c))
+(1512(a)(7)) - Not-for-profit voluntary employees' beneficiary associations exempted from Federal income tax the members of which are employees (or beneficiaries or dependent of employees) of a single employer.
+(1512(a)(8))